shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

 .. {{{

+The tensor equations are derived from the musical form.
 The derivatives are flat and therefore represent a covector with lower indices.
 In tensor notation, we write :math:`\partial_\mu`.
 The right hand side is also flat and therefore represent a covector with lower indices :math:`J_\nu`.
 The rank 2 tensors in the expressions are therefore necessarily one time contravariant and one time covariant.
 We then write in tensor notation :math:`F^\mu{}_\nu` for the Faraday tensor, and :math:`G^\mu{}_\nu` for its dual.

 .. math::